Chills™ platform management

 Adapters connects data sources, applications and API's.

-Flow is specified in an Adapter as data integrations, deciding which data is transformed and/or processed, or task automation creating organisation efficiency.
+The Data Flow is specified in an Adapter as data integrations, deciding which data is transformed and/or processed.
+Also businesses processes can be optimised creating organisation efficiency.

 Free software to administer Adapter VIA™ coherence

 Chills allows customers to experiment with data flows at a marginal cost.
-Customer learn step by step how application integrations create the desired data flow.
+Customer learn step by step how application integrations create the desired data flows.

 Based on this reliable data flow, information becomes available for the decision-making process.
 These decisions impact the business in all its aspects and generate new data quickly revealing if the decisions need adjustments.
 Organisational changes and governance are based on data flow and information, i.e. true digitalisation.